 By Peter Brath and Danny Restivo

-The Cook Political Report and Inside Elections both labeled this race “Lean Democratic.”
+The Cook Political Report and Inside Elections both rate this race as “solid Republican.”

 Clark County Commissioner Chairman Steve Sisolak took half of Nevada’s Democratic electorate and clinched the party’s nomination for governor.
 Sisolak had 50 percent of the vote against fellow Clark County Commissioner Christina Giunchigliani, who had 38 percent.
 Meanwhile, four other candidates took a combined 12 percent.
 Polling between Sisolak and Giunchigliani was tight up until primary day.
 With an endorsement from former Senator Harry Reid, Sisolak’s victory is seen as a win for the party establishment.

 Nevada Attorney General Adam Laxalt took Nevada’s GOP nomination with 71.5 percent, while State Treasurer Dan Schwartz took 9 percent.
 Six other candidates had a combined 20 percent.
 Laxalt had the support of casino magnate Sheldon Adelson, as well as political donors Charles and David Koch.

 Laxalt will try to replace Republican Governor Brian Sandoval, who leaves office next year.
 Sisolak will try to become Nevada’s first Democratic governor since 1999.

 The Cook Political Report rates this election as a “toss-up,” while Inside Elections rates it “tilt-Democrat.”

 Businessman Shawn Moody won the Republican nomination with 56 percent, defeating State Senate Majority Leader Garrett Mason, who had 22.9 percent of the vote.
 Maine Health and Human Services Commissioner Mary Mayhew took 15 percent, while Maine House Minority Leader Ken Fredette had 5.9 percent.